BaptisteD51/nouveau-theme-caweb/README.md

 I thought it was a good solution to define a *caweb_theme_custom_language_switcher* function in *functions.php*, which we could use later in template parts files (in our case header.php).

-The logic of the function is the following :
+The logic of the function is the following:
 1. We retrieve the active languages for the current page, with the *wpml_active_languages* filter, [as it is advised in the WPML documentation](https://wpml.org/wpml-hook/wpml_active_languages/).
 2. We sort the languages so that the currently displayed language can be differenciated from the other languages.
 3. We echo the HTML we want for the language switcher.